peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 the database.

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
-2. Click on the Register button of the Register option in the nav bar.
+2. Click on the Register button or the Register option in the nav bar.
 3. Check that the form validation is functioning correctly by entering a first name, last name, email and password that are invalid.
 Confirm that the issue with a particular filed is reported back to the user.
 4. Check that submitting an email that has been previously registered reloads the register page with the flash message "Email already registered.".